EshginGuluzade/prometheus-monitoring/README.md

 ![Screenshot 2022-11-06 at 17 07 15](https://user-images.githubusercontent.com/67023632/200178751-9c666d63-8c6e-4fa4-8715-e5e52d9b0e1c.png)

 5. If you execute `up` command, it will show you instances which are in UP state.
-Right now, we only have one instance and since the prometheus runs on this instance, it will show this nessage `up{instance="localhost:9090", job="prometheus"}`
+Right now, we only have one instance and since the prometheus runs on this instance, it will display this nessage `up{instance="localhost:9090", job="prometheus"}`.
+If we add IP adresses of other instances to configuration file of prometheus, it will display those instances,as well.
+We will add another instance when we install node exporter in part 2.

+# Part 2 - Node Exporter

+## 1. Setting Up Prometheus

 **What is Node Exporter?**